1. When they’re searching: 14 percent of local searchers say they’re immediately looking to visit a business.

 This report shows that consumers actually attribute trust to businesses in higher positions on the first search results page: 21 percent of consumers think that the position of the search result is one of the most important factors when they make a decision about a business.

 Actually, that lines up with the way Google interprets local search intent.

 From Moz’s study for local search ranking factors, we know that a business’s reputation (i.e., its online reviews) are a top-5 factor for local link pack and a top-7 factor for position in the SERP.
+According to Moz, reviews account for 13 percent of what gets your business in the local link pack.
 Consumers think that a position in the SERP means you’re a trusted local business; Google does its best to meet that expectation by showing top-rated businesses.

 9. Estimate: 35 percent of all search traffic is local

 Only Google is able to say exactly how many searches have local intent, but by combining our survey numbers with Google’s statements on local search ratios, we’re able to see that roughly 35 percent of search traffic is local.

 Google has said that 33 percent of mobile search is local.
 We know that 60 percent of searches happen on mobile devices.
 That means that 20 percent of all search is mobile + local (⅓ of 60 percent).